Skip to Content

 REI Flagship Store

-You can also have clothes and outdoor gear repaired and rent what you need for pretty much any outdoor activity you can do nearby.
+You can also have clothes and outdoor gear repaired and rent what you need for any outdoor activity you’d want to do nearby.

-And if all of that doesn’t entice you, you’re bound to discover some piece of outdoor clothing, guidebook or camping equipment that you can’t live without because the selection is large.
+And if all of that doesn’t entice you, the product selection is so huge, you’re bound to discover some outdoor clothing, gear, guidebook or camping equipment that you can’t live without.

 The Museum of Pop Culture